thegodeveloper/learning-go/README.md

 # Learning Go

-Mastering Golang.

-## Professional Go Developer

-- Learn the basics
-- Build a REST API
+I started with Golang in 2019.

+## Books to study in 2024

+- Learning Go Second Edition
-- Microservices with gRPC
+- Microservices with Go
-- Build & Deployment
+- gRPC Go for Professionals
-- Build a CLI tool
+- Building Modern CLI Applications in Go
-- Performance
-- Testing
-- Frontend Apps with Gin Framework
-- Learn Hugo
-- Deploy applications to Google Cloud Run
+- Event-Driven Architecture in Golang
+- Domain-Driven Design in Golang

 ## Books